Icenium/appbuilder-sublime-package/README.md

 Installation
 ===

-Latest version: Telerik AppBuilder 2.6.3
+Latest version: Telerik AppBuilder 2.7
-Release date: 2014, December 2
+Release date: 2014, December 19

-> Telerik AppBuilder 2.6.3 is a maintenance release.
-For a complete list of the updates available in Telerik AppBuilder 2.6.3, see <a href="http://docs.telerik.com/platform/appbuilder/release-notes/v2-6-3" target="_blank">Telerik AppBuilder 2.6.3 Release Notes</a>.<br/>For a complete list of the features available in the earlier major release Telerik AppBuilder 2.6, see <a href="http://docs.telerik.com/platform/appbuilder/release-notes/v2-6" target="_blank">Telerik AppBuilder 2.6 Release Notes</a>.
+> For a complete list of the features and updates available in Telerik AppBuilder 2.7, see <a href="http://docs.telerik.com/platform/appbuilder/release-notes/v2-7" target="_blank">Telerik AppBuilder 2.7 Release Notes</a>.

 ### Software Requirements